Rodney Trotter: Dave

 The name "Dave" is bestowed upon him by Trigger, the only character to refer to him as such, and was born from a one-line joke in the very first episode, "Big Brother".
 This became a long-running joke throughout the entire series.

 No matter how many times Trigger was told Rodney's name, he continued to call him Dave.
-One instance was in "Three Men, a Woman and a Baby", Rodney tells Trigger that if Del and Raquel's baby is a boy, they will name it Rodney after him.
-Trigger then tells Mike, the landlord of The Nags Head pub, who is holding a "Guess the baby name" competition, that "If it's a boy, they're naming him Rodney, after Dave".
-Another instance was portrayed in "Modern Men", when Mike announced a toast to future Mum and Dad "Cassandra and Rodney"; everyone said "Cassandra and Rodney", but Trigger could be heard shouting "Dave" after everyone else stops talking.
-In "Homesick", Rodney did tell Trigger to his face that his name was Rodney and not Dave.
-Trigger seemed to understand but almost immediately started calling him Dave again, and also refers to him as this when Rodney is not around.
+One instance was in "Three Men, a Woman and a Baby": Rodney tells Trigger that if Del and Raquel's baby is a boy, they will name it Rodney after him.
+Trigger then tells Mike, the landlord of The Nag's Head, who is holding a "guess the baby name" competition, that "If it's a boy, they're naming him Rodney, after Dave".
+Another instance is portrayed in "Modern Men", when Mike announced a toast to future mum and dad "Cassandra and Rodney"; everyone said "Cassandra and Rodney", but Trigger could be heard saying "Dave" after everyone else stops talking.
+In "Homesick", Rodney told Trigger to his face that his name was Rodney and not Dave.
+Trigger seemed to understand, but almost immediately started calling him Dave again, and also refers to him as this when Rodney is not around.

 Personal life

-In the episode "It's Only Rock And Roll" Rodney is a drummer in a band fronted by "Mental" Mickey Maguire.
+In the episode "It's Only Rock and Roll", Rodney is a drummer in a band fronted by "Mental" Mickey Maguire.
 Despite their terrible musical abilities, Del convinces the band that by having him as their manager they will go on to become a big success.
 Having secured a booking at a local pub for St Patrick's Day celebrations, the night ends in disaster with a fight breaking out.
 Having convinced Rodney that the band is going nowhere, he finally quits, leaving the remaining four to continue without him.
-However, one evening back in their flat, Del turns on the TV to find Rodney's old band performing on Top of The Pops.
+However, one evening back in their flat, Del turns on the TV to find Rodney's old band performing on Top of the Pops.

-Rodney had recurring nightmares about his nephew Damien.
+Rodney had recurring nightmares about his nephew, Damien.
 He was convinced that he was going to be the son of Satan.

 It is implied in some episodes that Rodney is a Chelsea supporter.
 In "The Long Legs of the Law", Del remarks that ICI have dropped a point, to which Rodney replies that "Chelsea dropped three on Saturday!"
 In a later episode, "A Royal Flush", he takes Victoria to see a football match at Stamford Bridge.